-FAR establishes the total amount of floor area allowed on the property, depending on the lot size.
-A property owner can determine where to locate the building floor area on the property, and the concentration of that floor area (e.g., a building with low height and larger lot coverage vs. a taller building that covers less of the lot), as long as the resulting structures fit within the relevant setbacks, height, and lot coverage requirements.
+FAR is defined as the ratio of the total above-grade building floor area to total lot area.1 It is the principle bulk regulation controlling the size of buildings, it does not determine a particular shape or spacing; rather, it permits a choice.
+A property owner can determine where to locate the building floor area on the property, and the concentration of that floor area (e.g., a building with low height and larger lot coverage vs. a taller building that covers less of the lot), provided that the resulting structures fit within the relevant setbacks, height, and lot coverage requirements (see Figure 2).
+The basic calculation takes the size of a lot and multiplies it by the FAR; if you apply the same FAR multiplier on lots of varying sizes, the result is development that is proportional to said lots.